dotnet/reactive/Rx.NET/Documentation/adr/0008-trimming-vs-qbservable.md

 IQbservable<int> qis = Qbservable.Provider.Range(1, 10);
 ```

 Factory-like operators (i.e. ones that create a sequence out of nothing) such as `Range` are implemented as extension methods for `IQbservableProvider`.
-Combinator-like operators (i.e. ones that take one or more other sequences as input) such as `Where` are implemented as extension methods for `IQbservable<T>`, meaning that if we've already got an `IQbservable<T>`, we can just invoke operators directly on that just like we can with a normal `IObservable<T>` (or like `IEnumerable<T>` for that matter), e.g.:
+Combinator-like operators (i.e. ones that take one or more other sequences as input) such as `Where` are implemented as extension methods for `IQbservable<T>`, meaning that if we've already got an `IQbservable<T>`, we can invoke operators directly on that just like we can with a normal `IObservable<T>` (or like `IEnumerable<T>` for that matter), e.g.:

 ```cs
 qis = qis.Where(i => i % 2 == 0);